Machias Seal Island: Treaty of Paris (1783)

 The United States claims the island on the basis of its proximity to the American coast.
 Canada claims the island on the basis that territories already considered part of Nova Scotia ought to be continued as part of New Brunswick today.
 The "northwest angle" of Nova Scotia refers to what is today New Brunswick, and the Canada–U.S. border still follows today the St. Croix River and a line due north from its source.
 At the time of the treaty's writing, Grand Manan was considered to be farther North-Northeast from New England than it actually is.
 A line from the mouth of the St. Croix River to Brier Island and other parts of Nova Scotia across the Bay of Fundy would cross Grand Manan Island rather than contain the whole and its nearby islands.

 Once the St. Croix River was unambiguously identified following a commission provided by Jay's Treaty of 1794, it became clear that Machias Seal Island, as well as Grand Manan Island, was within 20 leagues (60 nmi) of the shores of the United States and south of the line drawn due east from the mouth of the St. Croix River, but it remained unclear whether the islands were within the defined limits of Nova Scotia and its 1621 founding.
 That charter specifies Islands within six leagues of the boundary are part of Nova Scotia.
 These limits are written in the original text of the land grant dated 1621 to Sir William Alexander (founder of Nova Scotia) in which all "... islands, or seas lying near to, or within six leagues of any part ... of the said coasts" are deemed part of Nova Scotia.
 Machias Seal Island as well as numerous islands in Maine are located within six leagues from the original boundary line, although Britain would later cease its claims on other islands in eastern Maine, notably, Moose Island.

 The ambiguities resulted in both countries claiming several islands in Passamaquoddy Bay, including Grand Manan.

+Treaty of Ghent (1783)

 During the War of 1812, the United Kingdom occupied coastal Maine extending from the border with New Brunswick (created from Nova Scotia in 1784) west to the Penobscot River valley.
 During this time, tolls were charged upon residents at various occupied harbors in the area.

-The UK withdrew their forces upon signing the Treaty of Ghent in 1814, with the stipulation being that the boundary should be better delineated in the area of the Grand Manan Channel.
-In 1817, the decision of a joint commission declared that Moose, Dudley, and Frederick Islands belong to the United States, while Grand Manan and all other islands of the Passamaquoddy Bay belong to Canada.
+The UK withdrew their forces upon signing the Treaty of Ghent in 1814, with the stipulation in Article Four that the boundary should be better delineated in the area of the Bay of Fundy.
+The Article Four set up a joint commission at St Andrews, New Brunswick, to reach a compromise.
+And if no compromise could be found, a third country would be involved to arbitrate a final decision.

-The Treaty of Ghent also failed to settle the dispute while stating in Article Four: